dactylo-, dactyl-, dactylio-, -dactyl, -dactyla, -dactylia, -dactylic, -dactylism, -dactyloid, -dactylous, -dactyly +

 (Greek: finger, toe)

-Craniostenosis refers to the premature closure of cranial sutures resulting in malformation of the skull.
-The cranial sutures refer to a type of fibrous joint between bones of the head.
+Acrocephalosyndactylia refers to the premature closure of "cranial sutures" resulting in malformation of the skull.
+The cranial sutures refer to a type of fibrous joint between the bones of the head.

 Also applied to crustaceous animals without claws on their feet.